 Announcement: The Program welcomes its Advisory Board, distinguished industry leaders who provide advice and support to the program students, directors, and faculty.

-Until recently, to study in Miami Law's Robert Traurig-Greenberg Traurig LL.M. in Real Property Development program students had to come to Miami, FL for a year or more.
-But now, the LL.M. program—widely regarded as one of the nation's best—is also accessible in an online format that offers both innovation and academic excellence.
+Until recently, to in the LL.M. in Real Estate/Property Development program students had to come to Miami, FL.
+But now, the LL.M. program—widely regarded as the nation's best—is available on campus and in an online format that offers both innovation and academic excellence.
 The LL.M. explores the subjects necessary to develop an understanding of land acquisition, finance, regulation, tax law, construction law, residential and commercial development, landlord tenant, closings, negotiation, planning strategies and drafting.

 Who Should Consider This Program?